Most acoustic guitars have 19-20 frets compared to electric guitars which usually have a minimum of 21 frets. So, why the difference?

 If you consider how acoustic guitars are played compared to electric guitars the design of both makes a lot of sense.

-Sacrificing upper fret access for greater volume in this case is a worthwhile exchange.
-Besides, acoustic guitars don’t handle higher frequencies as well as electric guitars in most cases (more on this shortly) and are usually associated with strumming or fingerstyle guitar, whereas electric guitars are synonymous for wailing solos incorporating high notes.
+Sacrificing upper fret access for greater volume, in this case, is a worthwhile exchange.
+Besides, acoustic guitars don’t handle higher frequencies, as well as electric guitars in most cases (more on this shortly) and, are usually associated with strumming or fingerstyle guitar, whereas electric guitars are synonymous with wailing solos incorporating high notes.

 Acoustic Guitars Don’t Sound great on the upper frets anyway

-If the strings alone were responsible for displacing the air sufficiently for us to detect sound the volume ammount to much.
+If the strings alone were responsible for displacing the air sufficiently for us to detect sound the volume amount too much.
 However, as the vibrations from the strings are transferred to the much larger soundboard of the guitar this displaces a lot more air particles resulting in greater amplitude (volume).

-Much of this has to do with the length of string that is able to vibrate.
+Much of this has to do with the length of string that can vibrate.